Grosmont – St Nicholas’ Church

 History

-The church of St. Nicholas in Grosmont was built at the end of the 12th or at the beginning of the 13th century, and it was roofed with a truss to which the wood was cut in the years 1214-1244.
-The building survived despite the disappearance of the nearby settlement in the late Middle Ages.
-Previously, however, church served the local community, as well as the garrison of a nearby castle, as a parish temple.
-Its large size determines how important Grosmont was during the early Middle Ages.
+The church of St. Nicholas in Grosmont was built in the late 12th or early 13th century, roofed with a truss, the timber for which was cut down in the years 1214-1244.
+The building survived despite the disappearance of the neighbouring settlement in the late Middle Ages.
+Previously, the building had served the local community, as well as the garrison of the nearby castle, as a parish church.
+Its large size highlighted the importance of Grosmont in the Middle Ages.

 Architecture